Constitutional Court

 Cour Supérieure de Justice

-The Court of Cassation is the highest judicial instance in Luxembourg.
 It is comprises of five judges and hears cases appealed from the Court of Appeal.

 The Court of Cassation and the Court of Appeal are both part of the Supreme Court of Luxembourg.